Dr. Yang-Ming Chang

 Ph.D., State University of New York - Buffalo, 1985

-Chang’s work has appeared (or is forthcoming) in a number of professional journals, including Journal of Political Economy, Canadian Journal of Economics (2), Southern Economic Journal (2), Labour Economics, Journal of Population Economics (3), Economics Letters, Information Economics and Policy (2), International Review of Economics and Finance (2), Open Economies Review, The Journal of International Trade & Economic Development, Japan and the World Economy, Pacific Economic Review, Review of World Economics, Defence and Peace Economics (4), The Economics of Peace and Security Journal, Journal of Sports Economics, The B.E.
-Journal of Economic Analysis & Policy, Public Finance Review, Review of Law and Economics, European Journal of Political Economy, Review of International Economics, and Economic Inquiry.
+Chang’s work has appeared (or is forthcoming) in a number of professional journals, including Journal of Political Economy, Canadian Journal of Economics (2), Southern Economic Journal (2), Labour Economics, Journal of Population Economics (3), Economics Letters (2), Information Economics and Policy (2), International Review of Economics and Finance (2), Open Economies Review, The Journal of International Trade & Economic Development, Japan and the World Economy, Pacific Economic Review, Review of World Economics, Review of International Economics, Defence and Peace Economics (4), The Economics of Peace and Security Journal, Journal of Sports Economics, The B.E.
+Journal of Economic Analysis & Policy, Public Finance Review, Review of Law and Economics, European Journal of Political Economy, Journal of Regulatory Economics, and Economic Inquiry.

-Chang has supervised 18 Ph.D. students and 10 Master's students.
-Students who were under Chang's supervision now work at institutions such as Sam Houston State University, Rochester Institute of Technology, University of Wisconsin - Stout, Kansas State University, Fort Hays State University, California State University at Chico, Soochow University, and Syracuse University.
+Chang has supervised 20 Ph.D. students and 10 Master's students.
+Students who were under Chang's supervision now work at government agencies, or at academic institutions such as Sam Houston State University, Rochester Institute of Technology, University of Wisconsin - Stout, Kansas State University, Fort Hays State University, California State University at Chico, Soochow University, and Syracuse University.
+Based on statistics compiled by RePEc (Research Papers in Economics), Chang is among the top 5% authors according to the Record of Graduates.